 Next, we present the 17 pounds of cutting-edge tech.
 There are many reasons why this Breville product ranks among our favorites, but let’s just start with a top-fill tank with a removable filter that treats impurities and scale.
 The build is superb all around and the parts that come in contact with the coffee are BPA-free.

 The overall design is as user-friendly as it gets, and the documentation is comprehensive.
 The price is more than justified and I would even say that considering all the benefits, this machine is rather affordable.
-Among the machines that cost less than $1000, the Infuser takes central stage.

 As for the performance, it is superior both in the areas of making espresso and milk steaming.
 One of the selling points is that there are both automatic features, such as temperature control and manual functions like volumetric control.